oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 **Usage Requirements:**

 * The TARGET field in an OpenC2 Command MUST contain exactly one type of target (e.g. ip_addr).
-* All commands MUST only use targets from this section (either the table or the list)
-* Targets defined external to this section SHALL NOT be used.

 #### 3.3.1.3 Actuator
 **_Type: Actuator (Choice)_**